 Picture this: you’re cruising down the freeway on a bright, sunny day when you hear the familiar sound of a rock hit and bounce off your windshield.
 You immediately identify a chip in your windshield and wonder if it’s small enough to be repaired or if the whole windshield will need to be replaced.
-At Sun Devil Auto, we often get asked several questions regarding glass repairs and replacements.
 Here are a few of the most commonly asked questions:

 A star break, chip, pit, or bullseye are typically the kinds of chips you’ll notice on your windshield when any sort of debris damages the glass.
-We often hear questions such as:
+You may have questions such as:

 Q: Is it repairable?